tkmagesh/Zeomega-Angular-Jun-2023/angular.md

 6. Display stats (# of closed bugs / total # of bugs) (done)
 7. Improvise the bug display (done)
 8. Sort the bugs (done)
-9. Persist the bugs in the localStorage
+9. Persist the bugs in the localStorage (done)
     ```
         window.localStorage (object)
             - key-value store